 Second, like Apple TV or Google Maps, these devices also extend the number of touch points to those ecosystems in new ways, sometimes in ways that let them do quite new things.
 An enormous amount has been written about what it would mean if you said 'hey Alexa, I need more soap' instead of choosing Tide on a screen or in a shop - Amazon would take an even stronger and more embedded role in people’s buying, and gain even more control over its suppliers - what do you have to pay to be the default choice for ‘Alexa, order more toothpaste’?.
 (Of course, people also said that the Kindle Fire would be a buying platform, which never happened, and this presupposes a major shift in consumer behaviour, but that’s far from impossible.)
 Equally, a large part of Google’s strategy for years has been to move beyond ‘ten blue links’ to a fundamental understanding of what you might be searching for, and perhaps to anticipate that search - machine learning is part of this, but having touch points in mail, map, messaging, mobile and now perhaps in the home are ways to shift the character of its reach and its ability to answer or anticipate question from a search bar in a browser to much more of your daily internet life.

 Third, however, the huge amount of excitement around Alexa clearly doesn’t actually come from the prospect of decreased churn in Amazon Prime accounts or even seamless toothpaste ordering.
-Rather, there is there is now an idea that voice is a new fundamental platform, with possibilities for search, discovery and application development platform that might be as significant as smartphones or social.
+Rather, there is now an idea that voice is a new fundamental platform, with possibilities for search, discovery and application development platform that might be as significant as smartphones or social.
 Voice wil be as important as multitouch, apparently.

 I am extremely skeptical about this, as I explained in detail here.
 Essentially, I think this mischaracterises the nature of the breakthroughs that machine learning has given us in voice recognition: we can now transcribe audio to text, and we can turn text into a structured query, but have no scalable way to be able to answer more and more kinds of such structured queries.
 ML means we can use voice to fill in dialogue boxes, but the dialogue boxes still need to be created, one at a time, by a programmer in a cubicle somewhere.
 That is, voice is an IVR - a tree.
 We can now match a spoken, natural language request to the right branch on the tree perfectly, but we have no way to add more branches except by writing them one at a time by hand.
 If Alexa or Siri or Google Assistant can give you cricket scores but not rugby, it’s because someone wrote the cricket score module, by hand, but hasn’t written a rugby score module yet.